Getting A Licence

 Applications for licensure can be submitted using one of the following options: (Click to expand for instructions)

 You can apply for an individual insurance licence through the Insurance Council's online portal.
-To do so, you will need to login with a portal account.
+To do so, you must create a portal account.
+Please ensure that you enter your legal name exactly as it appears on your government-issued photo ID.
+You must also add both a residential address and service (mailing) address to your account.

 Note: Even if you have submitted an application and have obtained employment or a contract with an insurance company, you must hold a licence before you can conduct insurance activities in BC.